 On July 1, 2017, Thomas J.P.
 McHenry, a nationally recognized environmental law attorney, began his term as the ninth president and dean of Vermont Law School and became President and Dean Emeritus on Jan.
 24, 2021.
-Formerly a partner in the environmental practice group with Gibson, Dunn &Crutcher in Los Angeles, Calif., Dean McHenry brings 30 years of environmental and administrative law practice to VLS, the nation’s top-ranked environmental law school.
+Formerly a partner in the environmental practice group with Gibson, Dunn &Crutcher in Los Angeles, California, Dean McHenry brings 30 years of environmental and administrative law practice to VLS, the nation’s premier environmental law school.

-Prior to his leadership role at VLS, Dean McHenry co-chaired the Leadership Council at the Yale School of Forestry & Environmental Studies and served as vice-chair of the Roberts Environmental Center at Claremont McKenna College, where he taught environmental law and policy to undergraduates for 25 years.
-His other nonprofit and community service includes serving on the boards of the Council on Watershed Health in Los Angeles, the National Forest Foundation, the Natural Heritage Institute, Wildlife Trust, the Wolf Fund Advisory Board, the Center for Large Landscape Conservation, the Connecticut Fund for the Environment, the California State Parks Foundation, California Waste Association, and the Santa Lucia and Tejon Conservancies.
+Prior to assuming his leadership role at VLS, Dean McHenry chaired the Leadership Council at the Yale School of Forestry & Environmental Studies.
+His other nonprofit and community service includes serving on the boards of the Council on Watershed Health in Los Angeles, the National Forest Foundation, the Natural Heritage Institute, Wildlife Trust, the Wolf Fund Advisory Board, the Center for Large Landscape Conservation, the Connecticut Fund for the Environment, the California State Parks Foundation, California Waste Association, and the Santa Lucia and Tejon Ranch Land Conservancies.

-He earned his JD at New York University School of Law where he served on the staff of the Journal of International Law & Politics.
-He also earned a master’s in forest science at the Yale School of Forestry & Environmental Studies, and a bachelor’s degree in history at Yale College.
+Dean McHenry earned his JD at New York University School of Law where he served on the staff of the Journal of International Law & Politics.
+He also earned a master’s degree in forest science at the Yale School of Forestry & Environmental Studies, and a bachelor’s degree in history at Yale College.
 Following a one-year fellowship with the National Park Department of Taiwan, Dean McHenry clerked for Lawrence Karlton, Chief Judge of the Eastern District of California.